Purchase Furniture Journal entry is to record asset purchases.

 2) Credit Transactions

 Every transaction involves recording at least two GL Accounts.
-Accordingly, this purchase has Furniture A/c and Bank A/c or Vendor Payable A/c.
-The accounts involved here are Asset (furniture or bank) and Liability account (Vendor).
+Accordingly, this purchase has Furniture Accounts, Bank Accounts, or Vendor Payable Accounts.
+The accounts involved here are the Asset accounts (furniture or bank) and the Liability accounts (Vendor).

 Per Accounting Rules, debit what comes in and credit what goes out for all Asset GL, debit the Receiver, and credit the Giver for all Liability GL.

-So, we will be recording the above journal entries as per the above rules.
+So, we will record the above journal entries per the above rules.

 Also Read: True Up Journal Entry